isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-03-27-post-Inside DOTC Series: Scaling New Heights in Product Management.md

 </blockquote>
 <p><em>"One moment that really stuck with me was early in my time here.
 The team wasn’t feeling confident about an upcoming feature, but we were already set to start building it.
 I decided to call for an impromptu brainstorming session, rallying everyone to take a step back and reassess the problem.</em>
 </p>
 <p><em>What happened next was amazing—we came up with a completely new design that better met users’ needs, and when we finally shipped it, the feedback was fantastic!
-Knowing that I helped create an environment where the team felt empowered to challenge assumptions and build something better was immensely satisfying and made me realize how much I love this role."</em>
+Knowing that I helped create an environment where the team felt empowered to challenge assumptions and build something better was immensely satisfying and made me realise how much I love this role."</em>
 </p>
 <p></p>
 <p></p>